The Winds of Winter: release date, news, plot, chapters and returning characters

 Every George R.R.
 Martin fan wants to know The Winds of Winter release date.
 It’s been nearly seven years since A Dance With Dragons, the most recent book in Martin’s A Song of Ice And Fire series.
 Numerous deadlines have been missed and fans are rabidly awaiting news of when book six will finally hit the shelves.
 Below you’ll find everything we know about The Winds of Winter so far, and we’ll update this page as we receive more news.

 First, a warning to Game of Thrones fans who have seen season eight but haven’t read the books: the story described below will probably be unfamiliar.
 Not only has the series taken liberties with the storylines in George R.R.
-Martin’s books thus far, but it’s also now gone beyond the first five books’ narratives – so we can presume that some of the storylines we saw in season six may not appear at all in The Winds of Winter.
+Martin’s books thus far, but it’s also now gone beyond the first five books’ narratives – so we can presume that some of the storylines we saw in the last few seasons may not appear at all in The Winds of Winter.
 Ok – now back to A Song of Ice and Fire.

 Probably not.

-Game of Thrones has now ended and there’s still no sign of the book.
+“Things are pretty grim in the Seven Kingdoms… but maybe not as grim as they may become here.
+Some days, watching the news, I cannot help feeling as if we are all now living in a science fiction novel.
+But not, alas, the sort of science fiction novel that I dreamed of living in when I was a kid, the one with the cities on the Moon, colonies on Mars, household robots programmed with the Three Laws, and flying cars.

+Martin finished by saying: “I never liked the pandemic stories half so well… Let us hope we all come through this safe and sound.
+Stay well, my friends.
+Better to be safe than sorry.”

-Still, Martin insists that he’s still hard at work.
-In a blog post to mark the show’s end, he said that the Winters of Winter is definitely on the way.
+In a previous blog post marking the end of Game of Thrones, the author said that the Winters of Winter is definitely on the way.

 “And I’m writing.
 Winter is coming, I told you, long ago… and so it is.
 THE WINDS OF WINTER is very late, I know, I know, but it will be done.
 I won’t say when, I’ve tried that before, only to burn you all and jinx myself… but I will finish it, and then will come A DREAM OF SPRING,” he said.